Background

 Drained tank, cleaned agitation and recirculation pumps – Minor to Negligible Improvement

-For context, we had just recovered from the below problem of the cutter jamming
+For context, we had just recovered from the below problem of the cutter jamming, so at this point we had been chasing problems around for around a month.

 Cutter Jams